zcemycl/qa-chatgpt-hf-pgvector/README.md

     - try all embeddings and chat completions in 0.28.x openai api.
 6. qa_package.main
     - create chatbot.
+7. hf-captions
+    - test gpt4 vision, it requires payment to use. (rejected)
+    - test hugging face Salesforce/blip-image-captioning-base model for captioning.
+    - analyse if clusterings can help suggestion in same or different categories.

 ## How to run?
 1. Edit environment variables.